CTMoney/liri-node-app/README.md

  # Current Thoughts / Planning / TODO

-  1. I want *Do What It Says* to:
+    1. I want *Do What It Says* to
-    1. Create an animation for randomly selecting one of the other three options
+      - Create an animation for randomly selecting one of the other three options
-    1. Be visually clear about what its doing with no explanation required
+      - Be visually clear about what its doing with no explanation required

-  2. I want *Concert This!* to:
+    2. I want *Concert This!* to
-    2. Prompt using inquirer to get an artist from user
+      - Prompt using inquirer to get an artist from user
-    2. Give the following data to user **Venue, Venue Location, Date, Time** formatted for easy viewing
+      - Give the following data to user **Venue, Venue Location, Date, Time** formatted for easy viewing
-    2. Be called as a *function*
+      - Be called as a *function*

-  3. I want *Spotify This!* to:
+    3. I want *Spotify This!* to
-    3. Prompt using inquirer to get a song name from user
+      - Prompt using inquirer to get a song name from user
-    3. Give the following data to user **Artist, Song Name, Preview Link, Album** formatted for easy viewing
+      - Give the following data to user **Artist, Song Name, Preview Link, Album** formatted for easy viewing
-    3. Be called as a *function*
+      - Be called as a *function*

-  4. I want *Movie This!* to:
+    4. I want *Movie This!* to
-    4. Prompt using inquirer to get a movie name from user
+      - Prompt using inquirer to get a movie name from user
-    4. Give the following data to user **Title, Release, Rating, Producation location, Language, Summary, Actors** formatted for easy viewing
+      - Give the following data to user **Title, Release, Rating, Producation location, Language, Summary, Actors** formatted for easy viewing
-    4. Be called as a *function*
+      - Be called as a *function*

-  5. I want *Liri CLI* to:
+    5. I want *Liri CLI* to
-    5. Be aesthetically pleasing
+      - Be aesthetically pleasing
-    5. Be as readable as is possible
+      - Be as readable as is possible
-    5. Be **dry** like a **desert**
+      - Be **dry** like a **desert**
-    5. Use exports & destructuring liberally
+      - Use exports & destructuring liberally

 ------------------------------